"I think it's just basically us being ourselves as Indigenous people. We have a safe space that we can provide for them, and they can be themselves."

 Colleen Cooley, with permission

 Cooley’s journey as a river guide began in part thanks to her older sister Nikki, who herself spent several years working as a river guide on the Colorado River in the Grand Canyon.
 “She saw that she was one of the only Native American guides,” Cooley told MY HERO, “and the people that were on these trips, both the guides and the guests that were coming from all over the world, were really interested in what she had to share about the landscape, about her cultural connection to these landscapes, and about her Navajo heritage.”
 With a group of colleagues, Nikki decided to create a guide training program to provide others with the skills and knowledge required to become a guide.
-Colleen did the training on the San Juan River and, once she had completed the course, began working full-time for a company in Bluff, Utah, before taking time to complete her degree and explore other ventures.
+Colleen did the training on the San Juan River and, once she had completed the course, worked for one full season for a company in Bluff, Utah, before taking time to complete her Master's degree and explore other ventures.

 Though her work as a guide is now very part time, Cooley is still committed to the Native Teen Guide in Training program with the Canyonlands Field Institute.
-The program offers young Indigenous people, some of whom are from cities far from their homelands, the opportunity to connect with their culture and other Native American people. “[The trip] allows them to connect or reconnect to their homeland that they might not have had access to before,” Cooley explained, adding:
+The program offers Indigenous youth, some of whom are from cities far from their homelands, the opportunity to connect with their culture and other Native American people. “[The trip] allows them to connect or reconnect to their homeland that they might not have had access to before,” Cooley explained, adding:

 Cooley is particularly passionate about supporting youth, providing young people with opportunities, and including them in important conversations in their communities.
 In particular, she works hard to ensure the voices and suggestions of young people are heard in conversations regarding the climate crisis and possible solutions.
 On this, Cooley told MY HERO:

 Combating climate change and protecting the Earth’s land and water is deeply important to Cooley; it is something she has dedicated much of her life and career to.
 Following high school and her first year as a river guide, Cooley returned to education in Flagstaff to complete a master’s degree in Climate Science and Solutions to learn more about the ways that the effects of climate change can be mitigated.
-“There's a lot of different ways that people can go into sustainability, into what they call lead-certified buildings or engineering, or renewable energy,” she explained, “The courses [during my master’s degree] were kind of talking about the science of climate change policies, economics and some solutions.”
-Once she had graduated, Cooley began working for a company focused on advocacy and educating people on the way coal ash from a power plant impacts its surrounding landscape, waterways, and communities.
+“There's a lot of different ways that people can go into sustainability, into what they call LEED-certified buildings or engineering, or renewable energy,” she explained, “The courses [during my master’s degree] were kind of talking about the science of climate change policies, economics and some solutions.”
+Once she had graduated, Cooley began working for a non-profit organization focused on advocacy and educating people on the way coal ash from a power plant impacts its surrounding landscape, waterways, and communities.

 Though Cooley knew this type of work was vital, her focus shifted towards the solutions to issues like coal ash, along with the people and organizations working to implement them.
 Said Cooley: